rainmanh/jumpscale_core8/docs/AYS/G8OS-FS.md

 #### Metadata and binary files

-The AYS FS uses two kinds of files to recreate a file system:
+The G8OS FS uses two kinds of files to recreate a file system:
 - Metadata files
 - Binary files